RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1962 - The Morton K. and Cynthia E. Bernheim House, 1000 Kenfield Avenue, Los Angeles CA. Deeded to Cynthia E. Bernheim.
 Sold in 2015 to the Katherine Bacon Trust.

-1962 - The Maurine Clauson Residence, 8936 Appian Way, Los Angeles CA. As of 2013 owned by Patricial Glough and Glenn Johnson.
-Bottom photo by Andrea Minton.
+1962 - The Maurine Louise Clausen House, 8936 Appian Way, West Hollywood CA. As of 2013 owned by Patricial Glough and Glenn Johnson.
+Photos by Michael Locke.

-1962 - The Martin Gale House, 1009 Lindenwood, Los Angeles CA. The original 1950 Bonderman House on the site was designed by Quincy Jones and Whitney Smith.
-There was a fire in 1961, the house was destroyed, then the land was sold to Gale.
+1962 - The Martin Gale House, 1009 Lindenwood Lane, Los Angeles CA. The original 1950 Bonderman House on the site was designed by Quincy Jones and Whitney Smith for the Crestwood Hills subdivision.
+A fire destroyed the house in 1961, then Gale bought the land.
 Sold in 2011 to Daniel and Lisa Lee.
-Top photo by Michael Locke.
+Top two photos by Michael Locke.

 1962 - The California Governor's Mansion Competition, Sacramento CA. Unbuilt.